-I want to be a light in a darkened world. – Tell The Wolves I’m Home (the band, not the book)
+I want to be a light in a darkened world. – Tell The Wolves I’m Home (the band, not the book) I’ve heard there was a book, but I discovered the metalcore band, but this post isn’t about that.

 I don’t.
 We have PLENTY of light.
 What we don’t have is protection FOR said light bringers.
 You know who I’m talking about.
 Those who have and offer unlimited compassion, those who have hearts bigger than any of us can imagine, those who attempt to offer hope when all else seems like it’s fallen to shit?
 Those people are an abundance thank FUCK..
 Many of them are lacking in physical strength and stamina, which seems unfair to me.
 Many of them have clear moral beliefs and look less at the gray and more into the black and white of this existence.
 But who looks out for them?